flaviohasd/TPM-Vibration/README.md

   For more technical details, take a look in the paperwork (for now, only available in portuguese - EN article incoming by the end of the year).

-  If you have any questions regarding the theory, models, code, or anything related, feel free to reach me out.
+  If you have any questions or ideas regarding the theory, models, code, or anything related, feel free to reach me out.

   Cheers!